viglesiasce/chef-provisioning-recipes/README.md

 By default the tool uses the config.yml found in the current working directory.
 The default profile is used when no command line option is passed to the deployer.

+The following environment variables can be used instead of hardcoding
+credentials:

+EC2_URL
+AWS_IAM_URL
+AWS_ACCESS_KEY
+AWS_SECRET_KEY

 ```
 profiles:
   default: # name of the profile